 This step includes bringing up all your Search Engine Optimisation (SEO) concerns with your programmers.
 If your existing website already has a good search engine ranking, then your web developers or programmers must copy existing links into the new site to ensure that your SEO accomplishments won’t be put into waste.

 It’s crucial that all existing links on your website are gathered and reprogrammed so that these links stay functional on the new site.
 If one link isn’t reprogrammed, it will redirect users to the old website and completely ruin the fluidity of their experience.

 Apart from making sure all your links are in sync, this is also an opportunity to enhance your SEO even more.
 Do some research and find out if there are more keywords that you can make use of to improve your ranking in search engine results.

 As an established web design and web development company in Singapore, we’ve always said that SEO makes it easier for your audience and prospects to find you on the web, so it’s essential that you go the extra mile in making your content spot-on.

 This next step is all about realignment with your branding and style guidelines.
 In this part of the process, you discuss with your team and review your brand.

-If you’re having difficulty rebranding, Verz is also well-versed in branding and offers branding packages that can be tailored to your needs.
+If you have difficulty rebranding, Verz is also well-versed in branding and offers branding packages that can be tailored to your needs.
 Remember, branding and style is the core of your company.
 From it comes everything that you produce, so it’s necessary to always be in line with it.

 6. Determine your user’s journey

-So, it’s highly important to place yourself in your users’ shoes.
+So, it’s highly relevant to place yourself in your users’ shoes.
 What are the most common things they would look for?
 What do they need?
 How are they going to look for it on your website?
-A good way to find out is to check on your existing site’s analytics.
-Know which pages generate the greatest number of clicks and visits so that you’ll know which pages should hold more importance in the redesign.
+An excellent way to find out is to check on your existing site’s analytics.
+Know which pages generate the highest number of clicks and visits so that you’ll know which pages should hold more importance in the redesign.